kamilkhanlab/ob-ode-relaxations/README.md

 # Usage

-The files `example1.m` and `example2.m` in the "test" folder demonstrate the usage of this implementation.
+The files [example1.m](test/example1.m) and [example2.m](test/example2.m) in the [test](test) folder demonstrate the usage of this implementation.
 This implementation was developed and tested using MATLAB v9.6.0.1072779 (R2019a).
 It requires the `fmincon` solver in MATLAB's Optimization Toolbox.
 Each evaluation of the new relaxation ODE right-hand sides **u**/**o** requires solving convex optimization problems with `fmincon`; a more careful implementation would avoid this by adopting an active-set approach instead.

 ## Required inputs